 • Elevated (With Substantial Investment)

-Another option is to elevate the property into its new and highest best use.
+Another option is to elevate the property to its new and highest best use.
 This would generally mean undertaking major renovations and/or expansion, so the costs with this option are more substantial.

 It can be challenging to assess potential profit margin without determining specifics and it can be difficult to gauge now due to the impact on workflow from COVID-19.
 The City of Toronto has a backlog on the Committee of Adjustment approvals along with issuing Building Permits.
-Also, of note, the availability of consultants and trades is challenging right now given the demand for home improvements as well as delays in the supply chain and skyrocketing costs for materials - so something to keep in mind.
+Also, of note, the availability of consultants and trades is challenging right now given the demand for home improvements as well as delays in the supply chain and skyrocketing costs for materials – all make this kind of undertaking risky if you don’t have deep pockets financially.

 Do you have any questions?
 Would you like to talk this through?
 I welcome being available for a consultation.